The New Vic

 The New Vic will serve as a model for how heritage buildings can be responsibly re-purposed, with new buildings that will feature the most advanced standards of sustainable design and construction.
 Did you know?
 Archaelogical and historical evidence point to a long-standing presence, dating back 4,000 to 5,000 years, of Indigenous peoples on Mount Royal.
 To achieve this, special attention will be paid to the balance between functionality, nature, heritage and recognition of the Indigenous history of the land.

-At the end of this major project, McGill University aims to obtain the highest LEED and WELL certifications.
+At the end of this major project, McGill University aims to obtain LEED and WELL certifications.
 Did you know?
 The LEED (Leadership in Energy and Environmental Design) rating system is an international certification that aims to promote efficient use of energy, materials and water.
 These construction standards apply to new and renovated buildings.
 Did you know?
 The WELL Building Standard is a performance-based system for measuring, certifying, and monitoring features of the built environment that impact human health and well-being, through air, water, nourishment, light, fitness, comfort, and mind.
 When drawing up plans for a building that aims to be WELL certified, the health and wellness of its occupants must be prioritized.

 Not only will the project provide world-class spaces for education and research, it will be a space that is rooted in its community, its history, its city, and its territory.